How to Apply

-MRI applicants who apply for multiple programs during the admissions cycle must determine their first and second choice program preference by Feb.
-23, 2021 if they are also applying for the Radiography program.
+MRI program applicants must determine their first and second choice program preference by Feb.
+23, 2022, if they are also applying for another MCSHS allied health program.

 Enrolled students are required to be covered in a medical insurance plan throughout their educational program at Mayo Clinic.
 Students who do not have health care coverage should purchase a policy from an agency or company of their choice.
 Mayo Clinic School of Health Sciences does not endorse any particular plan or provider.